-A grade of C or above is required for this course.
-Prerequisites: HIT 125 & SCI 240 This course explores the process of disease in adults and children.
+A grade of C or above is required in this course.
+Prerequisites: HIT 125, SCI 240 This course explores the process of disease in adults and children.
 Etiology, epidemiology, and pathophysiology, according to gender and age, are examined along with the clinical manifestation of disease and treatment.
-Cells and tissues are discussed as the central concepts of pathophysiology including gene-environment interaction (genetic diseases), mechanisms of selfdefense (immunity and inflammation), and cellular proliferation (biology, clinical manifestations, and treatment of cancer).
+Cells and tissues are discussed as the central concepts of pathophysiology including geneenvironment interaction (genetic diseases), mechanisms of self-defense (immunity and inflammation), and cellular proliferation (biology, clinical manifestations, and treatment of cancer).
 Pathophysiologic alterations are examined in the following systems: neurologic, endocrine, reproductive, hematologic, cardiovascular and lymphatic, pulmonary, renal and urologic, digestive, musculoskeletal, and integumentary.

-SCI 330 Environmental Science
+Environmental Science